zafargilani/stcs/README.md

  * Bot Functionality - manages a twitter account, following, retweeting, etc
  * URL analyzer - provides algorithms to retrieve urls and currently some pocs of malware detection
  * URL shortener - rails project to generate shortened urls and interact with the bot
+ * BotOrNot - python project to find if a twitter account is an automated program (bot) or human

 ## Getting started